pwomalley3/tli-orders-application/README.md

 **Output**

-Each operation should return a view of the order along with its line items.
+Each operation should return a view of the orders along with its line items.

 ##### PLACE ORDER EXAMPLE